-I went in search of diamonds, riches, freedom from this dumb mundane world.
-And found it!
+I went in search of diamonds, seeking freedom from this dull regimented world.

 Diamonds: Dumb sparkling stones that people chose to wear – cos they look nice.

 This is one cause of the crap.

 Demand: these dumb stones adored by female fashion across history and prized by males buying them to win a woman.

 And lately in the West a Damian Hurst art-piece: a totally diamond–encrusted skull that is cool but an unnecessary derivative of Aztec-art.

 Thankfully, it was auctioned for charity – otherwise 50 million bucks is another God-like stupid extravagance the world can do without.

 I really don’t care for diamonds or gems or precious metals but can understand their allure – sure, they are pretty.